Norfolk State visits Stanford following Raynaud’s 33-point game - WTOP News

 Stanford, California; Wednesday, 10 p.m.
 EST

-BOTTOM LINE: Stanford faces Norfolk State after Maxime Raynaud scored 33 points in Stanford’s 79-65 victory against the UC Davis Aggies.
+BOTTOM LINE: Stanford plays Norfolk State after Maxime Raynaud scored 33 points in Stanford’s 79-65 win over the UC Davis Aggies.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.